alexanderatallah/Alpaca-Turbo/README.md

 ## Using the API

+1. Make sure your model location is correct (see `Assistant.model_path` [here](/alpaca_turbo.py#64)).
+E.g. you may need to remove "/7B" with some default Dalai configurations.

-Run using `uvicorn api:app --reload`
+2. Run the api using `uvicorn api:app --reload`

 This will start a local development server at http://127.0.0.1:8000.